zloeber/NLogModule/release/NLogModule/docs/Write-Error.md

 Enter the object (such as a string), a variable that contains the object, or a command that gets the object.

 Specifies the object that was being processed when the error occurred.
-Enter the object (such as a string), a variable that contains the object, or a command that gets the object.
+Enter the object, a variable that contains the object, or a command that gets the object.

 ```yaml
 Type: Object